coralogix/telemetry-shippers/otel-agent/examples/otel-demo-docker-compose/README.md

 ```
 2023-05-01T22:39:28.349Z	info	service/service.go:157	Everything is ready.
 Begin running and processing data.
 ```
-4. Visit http://localhost:8089 and try increasing the volume of traffic to increase the inputto Coralogix.
+4. Visit http://localhost:8089 and try increasing the volume of traffic to increase the input to Coralogix.

 ## Suggested reading